demarbre1u/js-features-examples/README.md

 * __SQLiteExample__ : a simple interaction example with a SQLite database.
 Uses [SQL.js](https://github.com/kripken/sql.js/)

+* __FlashcardExample__ : a simple flashcard example using JQuery and CSS3 animations.

 Eventually, more feature examples will be added.